darrenldl/docfd/README.md

       multiple instances of Docfd, but note that the instances of Docfd may exit unexpectedly

+    - That being said, running multiple instances of Docfd which are only reading the index DB and not updating it should be fine

 - File auto-reloading is not supported for PDF files, as PDF viewers are invoked in the background via shell.
   It is possible to support this properly